ajaytech/scfHDICRUD/README.md

 # scfHDICRUD
-SAP® Cloud Platform Spring Boot Application With HDI Container as Database With Custom Java SQL Demo With JDBC
+SAP® Cloud Platform Spring Boot Application With HDI Container as Database With Custom SQL Query With JDBC